 On this page:

-See also, Working with the Hibernate console.
+See also, Work with the Hibernate console.

 Toolbar icons and shortcuts

-|Ctrl+Shift+Enter|| Use this icon or shortcut to generate an SQL equivalent of the current query. |
+|Ctrl+Shift+Enter|| Generate an SQL equivalent of the current query. |

 The generated SQL statement will be shown in the output pane.